halhope/minimal-media-player/Linux/readme.md

 ## Making a button

-I added a [KDE Plasmoid](https://userbase.kde.org/Plasma) to the menu bar by right-clicking it to add/manage widgets, and searching for the Quicklaunch widget.
+I added a [KDE Plasmoid](https://userbase.kde.org/Plasma) to the menu bar by right-clicking it to add/manage widgets, and adding the Quicklaunch widget.

 ![launcher](/Linux/images/launch_button.png)